The Other Boleyn Girl: Plot

 In 1521 England, Queen Catherine of Aragon's failure to provide King Henry VIII a male heir has strained their marriage.
-Thomas Boleyn and his brother-in-law Thomas Howard, the Duke of Norfolk, plan to install Boleyn's youngest daughter Mary, wife of courtier William Carey, as the king's mistress.
-Mary's sister Anne, who recently returned from the French court, and brother George help Mary prepare, and Henry soon takes a liking to Mary.
-Meanwhile, Queen Catherine becomes displeased with the situation, as she considered Mary one of her dear ladies-in-waiting.
-Before long, Mary becomes pregnant with the king's child.
+Thomas Boleyn and his brother-in-law, Thomas Howard, Duke of Norfolk, plan to install Boleyn's youngest daughter Mary, wife of courtier William Carey, as the king's mistress.
+Mary's sister Anne, who recently returned from the French court, and brother George help Mary prepare, and Henry soon takes a liking to Mary, who despite her devotion to Queen Catherine falls in love with Henry.
+The affair strains Mary's friendship with the queen, especially after Mary becomes pregnant by the king.

-Both the Howard and Boleyn families receive lands and titles as a reward for their service, elevating their status amongst the other noble families of the royal court.
+Henry rewards Mary's family with lands and titles, elevating their status amongst the other noble families of the royal court.
 Anne catches the eye of Henry Percy, heir presumptive to the Duchy of Northumberland, and marries him in secret.
 Percy, however, is set to marry Mary Talbot, the daughter of the Earl of Shrewsbury.
-Cardinal Thomas Wolsey discovers and forbids the union.
-Anne's family sends her to Hever Castle as punishment for the potential scandal.
+Cardinal Thomas Wolsey has the marriage annulled and "restores" Anne's virginity.
+She is sent away from court to their estate, Hever Castle as punishment.

-Mary gives birth to a daughter in 1524 and names her Catherine.
-While disappointed, the king becomes determined to impregnate her with a son, and Mary soon becomes pregnant again.
-George marries Jane Parker, another of the queen's ladies-in-waiting, but their marriage is unhappy.
-Anne returns to court on her family's orders to ensure Henry is not distracted from Mary.
-Instead of doing as she's told, Anne seduces the king and wins him over.
-Mary eventually gives birth to a son, who she names after the king.
-She realizes, however, it is not enough as everyone will consider the child illegitimate.

-As Mary focuses her attention on her children and starts losing favor with Henry, her family begins supporting Anne in her quest to win the king over.
-Anne puts pressure on Henry to set Queen Catherine aside, refusing to give in to his desires until they are married.
-Henry, however, finds himself unable to do so with religious opposition.
-With Anne entertaining the king, Mary is tasked with sleeping with him to prevent his attention from going elsewhere.
-She visits her children every summer at Hever and soon reconciles with her husband.